-‘Jigsaw’ Is More Tired and Shameless Than Donald Trump’s Twitter Game
+‘Jigsaw’ Is More Tired and Shameless Than Trump’s Twitter Game

 Like its moralizing villain, the Saw movies promise transcendence through trauma, only to then go back on their word and—after endless severed limbs, slashed necks, mauled faces and charred corpses—provide more of the same tedious sermonizing and suffering.

-Over the course of its first eight installments, James Wan and Leigh Whannell’s series established itself as horror cinema’s most punishing, marrying elaborate death traps, gnarly gore and insufferable preaching to a serialized narrative whose convolutions bordered on self-parody.
+Over the course of its first seven installments, James Wan and Leigh Whannell’s series established itself as horror cinema’s most punishing, marrying elaborate death traps, gnarly gore and insufferable preaching to a serialized narrative whose convolutions bordered on self-parody.
 Its central bad guy, Tobin Bell’s Jigsaw (aka John Kramer), died in 2006’s Saw III, and yet on and on go his “games,” replete with needle-fetish fatalities, absurd twists and turns, and more climactic this-is-the-real-fiend! revelations than a season’s worth of Scooby-Doo mysteries.
 It’s “torture porn” alright, as anyone who’s sat through each excruciating sequel can attest.

 By the end of 2010’s Saw 3D (not, as its subtitle promised, “The Final Chapter”)—in which we learned that Cary Elwes’ protagonist from the first Saw was, in fact, yet another of Jigsaw’s numerous disciples—the entire enterprise had long since started reusing its own gimmicks.
 It was a sure sign of creative rigor mortis, and yet here we are, seven years later, and Jigsaw has arrived to coat more Halloween multiplex screens in perfunctory bloodshed.
 The best thing one can say about this resurrection is that, as directed by the Spierig Brothers (Predestination, Daybreakers), it’s arguably the best-looking Saw film since the original, employing its predecessor’s trademark rotting-green-and-black color palette to relatively stylish effect.

-Alas, that’s about the only positive element of this ninth episode, save for the unintentional chuckles elicited by its derivative attempts to surprise and appall.
+Alas, that’s about the only positive element of this eighth episode, save for the unintentional chuckles elicited by its derivative attempts to surprise and appall.

 Set an unspecified number of years after Saw 3D, Jigsaw opens with detective Halloran (Callum Keith Rennie) and his partner detective Hunt (Clé Bennett) failing to stop a perp from acquiring a mechanism and pulling its trigger.
 That initiates another Jigsaw-ish “game” at a remote barn, where five individuals awaken to find themselves wearing steel buckets on their heads and neck collars attached to chains that are quickly pulling them toward a wall decorated with buzzsaws.
 Via loudspeaker, a man who sounds just like Jigsaw tells them they have to make a blood sacrifice in order to begin unshackling themselves from their demons.
 It’s the first of many times the never-seen mastermind behind this nonsense doles out typical Jigsaw commands, which, as before, require his gadget-ensnared prisoners to do something horrible in order to save themselves and atone for their sins (or, if they fail—or break his rules—to die).